linkhack/Camera-Movement-Classification/README.md

 - window_size: Window size in frames.
 - window_stride: Take every `stride` frame.
 - nr_classes: Number of classes to classify.
+- class_dict: Dictionary used to encode classes.
+Should have entries with class_name: integer.
+Where the integers are consecutive from 0 to nr_classes-1

 A InferenceModel can be constructed in the following way
 ```python